canright/canright-cli/README.md

 - Incoming event logs are queued.

 CLI Commands:
+- \> now    -- echo current date and time.
+- \> hey    -- random heys.

-\> help   -- this help.
+- \> help   -- this help.
-\> flush  -- flush queued logs and continue with the CLI.
+- \> flush  -- flush queued logs and continue with the CLI.
-\> resume -- resume logging after flushing queued logs and closing the CLI.
+- \> resume -- resume logging after flushing queued logs and closing the CLI.
-\> exit   -- stop the server.
+- \> exit   -- stop the server.
 Exit node.
 Stop the server.

-\> now    -- echo current date and time.

-\> can    -- interesting stuff.

 \> _
 -----------------------------------